Essential Renormalization Group Equation for Gravity coupled to a Scalar field: Renormalizability in pure gravity and scalar-tensor theory

 It has been shown in Ref.~\cite{tHooft:1974toh} that the perturbative one-loop calculation entails the following counter Lagrangian with higher dimensional operators:

 where the dimensional regularization with $\varepsilon=d-4$ has been used.
-Here, a key point is that the Riemann tensor squared $\bar R_{\mu\nu\rho\sigma}\bar R^{\mu\nu\rho\sigma}$ has been eliminated by using the topological nature of the Gauss-Bonnet term in four-dimensional spacetimes
+Here, a key point is that the Riemann tensor squared $\bar R_{\mu\nu\rho\sigma}\bar R^{\mu\nu\rho\sigma}$ has been eliminated by using the topological nature of the Gauss-Bonnet term in four-dimensional spacetimes,

 which vanishes within the spacetime integral $\int\df^4x\sqrt{\bar g}$.
-Because the Einstein-Hilbert action~\eqref{eq:EH action} does not contain the higher-dimensional operators $\bar R^2$ and $\bar R_{\mu\nu}\bar R^{\mu\nu}$, one might think that the Einstein-Hilbert theory is not perturbatively renormalizable.
+Because the Einstein-Hilbert action~\labelcref{eq:EH action} does not contain the higher-dimensional operators $\bar R^2$ and $\bar R_{\mu\nu}\bar R^{\mu\nu}$, one might think that the Einstein-Hilbert theory is not perturbatively renormalizable.
 However, we invoke the equation of motion (i.e., the Einstein equation) for the background metric field

 for which taking the trace, we have $\bar R=0$ and $\bar R_{\mu\nu}=0$.
 This fact leads to $\Delta \mathcal L|^\text{1-loop}_\text{EH}=0$ on-shell and therefore we conclude that the Einstein-Hilbert theory is perturbatively renormalizable at the one-loop level.